thescientist13/greenwood-bun/README.md

 To run locally
 1. Install Bun >= `1.x`
 1. Clone the repo
-1. Run `bun install`
+1. Run `bun i`

 You can now run these npm scripts
-- `bun dev` - Start the demo with Greenwood local dev server
+- `bun run --bun dev` - Start the demo with Greenwood local dev server
-- `bun start` - Start the demo with a production Greenwood build
+- `bun run --bun  start` - Start the demo with a production Greenwood build

 ## Demo